 It’s also called the backpacker beer as it used to be the go-to beer for budget travelers as it was for years the strongest and cheapest of the big 3.

 Nowadays, that reputation remains as it still is the cheapest Thai beer but the new version called Chang Classic introduced in 2015 for the 20th anniversary of the brand has a 5% ABV, just like Singha and Leo.

 Produced by Thai Bev (the largest beverage company in Thailand who owns the Thai rums Mekhong and SangSom), Chang is often criticized for being tasteless and inconsistent.

-Truth is, the brand had struggled with production and consistency in the past especially with alcohol content that could sometime go as high as 10% ABV, giving it a strong alcoholic taste.
+Truth is, the brand had struggled with production and consistency in the past, especially with an alcohol content that could sometime go as high as 10% ABV, giving it a strong alcoholic taste.

 Leo is the red Thai beer with the Leopard on the bottle.

 For a lot of locals, it's the beer of choice because it is "less expensive than Singha and tastes better than Chang".